Children and Family Funding

 The foundation’s main purpose is helping children, including those with disabilities.
 Contact the Kiwanis International Foundation for more information.

-Make-A-Wish grants the wishes of children with life-threatening medical conditions to enrich their experience with hope, strength, and joy
+Grants the wishes of children with life-threatening medical conditions to enrich their experience with hope, strength, and joy

 Specialized service and funding options from the Ministry of Children and Family Development are available for children or teens who have special needs.
 Options for intellectual disabilities, Autism Spectrum Disorder, Fetal Alcohol Spectrum Disorder, hearing or vision impairment, and complex health needs.